fikayo-sanni/ductape-docs/docs/SDK/apps/environments.md

 Environments allow you to have a seamless development environment when building products

-Ductape allows you to have default workspace environments that get created each time an application is created, these default workspace environments can be updated on the ductape web platform on either the application or integration tabs
+Ductape allows you to have default workspace environments that get created each time an application is created, these default workspace environments can be updated on the ductape web platform on either the application or product tabs

 ## Create App Environment